EU power price response 'uncoordinated', experts warn

 The European Commission is currently working on a plan to reform of the electricity market, but the plan is not ready yet.

 Meanwhile, European energy ministers are set to meet in Prague on Friday.
-But. according to an EU diplomat speaking on the basis of anonymity, it is "unlikely" ministers there will agree on a single EU-wide plan.
+But, according to an EU diplomat speaking on the basis of anonymity, it is "unlikely" ministers there will agree on a single EU-wide plan.